stowersinstitute/LIBPB-1390-Image3C/4-Classifier/README.md

 or zip files containing the notebooks can be downloaded from the Stowers Original Data Repository ftp site.

-A zip file with just the notebooks can be downloaded from:

 The notebooks used in the example notebooks can be found on the original data ftp for the paper:

 [Classifier Notebooks](https://www.stowers.org/research/publications/odr)